Cristina Milani: Early life and career

 In 2011, she founded Gentletude Switzerland in Lugano and Gentletude Onlus in Milan, two NGOs with the aim of developing philanthropic projects.

 In 2012, she became the representative of Switzerland in the World Kindness Movement.
-She was nominated vice president (2014–2017) and in 2017, during the General Assembly held in Seoul, she was nominated president, a position that she held until 2021.
+She was nominated vice president (2014–2017) and in 2017, during the General Assembly held in Seoul, she was nominated president, a position that she held until 2021 with the organization.

-In 2019, she became a TEDx speaker.
-She often takes part in television programs.